volkamerlab/teachopencadd/README.md

 While documentation for such tools is available, only few freely accessible examples teach underlying concepts focused on CADD applications such as the TDT initiative [1], addressing especially users new to the field.

-TeachOpenCADD [2] is a teaching platform developed from students for students, which provides teaching material for central CADD topics.
+TeachOpenCADD [2] is a teaching platform developed by students for students, which provides teaching material for central CADD topics.
 Since we cover both the theoretical as well as practical aspect of these topics, the platform addresses students and researchers with a biological/chemical as well as a computational background.